Cheap bus tickets from Kingston to Brockville

 We don’t monkey around.
 We respond within minutes to help you out.

-Distance47 mi (75 km)
+Distance | 47 mi (75 km) |

-Price trends for buses from Kingston to Brockville
+Buses from Kingston to Brockville

 What bus companies travel from Kingston to Brockville?

-• Book-a-Ride is a Canadian bus company that plays a vital role in the country's public transportation infrastructure.
+Book-a-Ride is a Canadian bus company that plays a vital role in the country's public transportation infrastructure.
 With numerous routes connecting cities across Canada, including daily connections from Ottawa to Toronto, and Ottawa to Kingston.
 Onboard amenities on Book-a-Ride coaches include air conditioning, restrooms, power outlets, and Wi-Fi connectivity, ensuring a comfortable and connected journey for passengers.
 With an average of daily trips and extra legroom in seats, Book-a-Ride provides reliable and comfortable transportation for travelers throughout Canada.

-An average trip on Bookaride from Kingston to Brockville takes 0 hours and 49 minutes , while the fastest available Bookaride trip will get you to Brockville in 0 hours and 45 minutes .
+An average trip on Bookaride from Kingston to Brockville takes 0 hours and 50 minutes , while the fastest available Bookaride trip will get you to Brockville in 0 hours and 40 minutes .

-The bus takes an average of 48 minutes to cover the 47 miles from Kingston to Brockville.
-However, the fastest bus only takes 45 minutes.
+The bus takes an average of 51 minutes to cover the 47 miles from Kingston to Brockville.
+However, the fastest bus only takes 40 minutes.
 It's a short trip that goes by very quickly.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Brockville at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Tuesday is usually the day of the week when buses are busiest.
+If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.

-On the other hand, Monday is typically the least busy day for bus travel on this route.
-For a less crowded trip, try to book your bus travel for the beginning of the week.
+On the other hand, Thursday is typically the least busy day for bus travel on this route.
+If you’re looking for a little extra space, a Thursday ticket is the way to go.

 The first bus leaves at 2:00am and the last bus leaves at 8:00pm.
 To see the times for all buses from Kingston to Brockville, enter your specific travel dates in the search bar.

-There are 3 scheduled buses that travel from Kingston to Brockville every day, so you have a decent number of options to choose from.
+There are 6 scheduled buses that travel from Kingston to Brockville every day, so you have a decent number of options to choose from.
 Furthermore, all of these are direct buses which you can take the entire route from Kingston to Brockville without transferring.

 Need more travel options?
-Consider taking the train from Kingston to Brockville; ticket prices start at $14.64.
+Consider taking the train from Kingston to Brockville; ticket prices start at $13.91.

 City Information